Anne Fadiman

-Anne Fadiman (born August 7, 1953) is an American essayist and reporter.
-Her interests include literary journalism, essays, memoir, and autobiography.
+Anne Fadiman (born August 7, 1953) is an American writer.
+She specializes in the genres literary journalism, essays, memoir, biography, and autobiography.
 She has received the National Book Critics Circle Award, the Los Angeles Times Book Prize for Current Interest, and the Salon Book Award.
+She also teaches writing at Yale University.

 Early life and education

 Born to a Jewish family in New York City, she is the daughter of Clifton Fadiman, who was active in the literary, radio, and television worlds, and Annalee Jacoby Fadiman, a World War II correspondent and author.

 She attended Harvard University, graduating in 1975 from Radcliffe College with a bachelor of arts degree.
-At Harvard, she roomed with Wendy Lesser, a future writer.
-(Benazir Bhutto and Kathleen Kennedy lived in the same dorm).

 Career

 Writing

-Fadiman has had a career in reporting and writing.
-Her 1997 book The Spirit Catches You and You Fall Down: A Hmong Child, Her American Doctors, and the Collision of Two Cultures won the 1997 National Book Critics Circle Award, the Los Angeles Times Book Prize for Current Interest, and the Salon Book Award.
+Fadiman's 1997 nonfiction book The Spirit Catches You and You Fall Down: A Hmong Child, Her American Doctors, and the Collision of Two Cultures won the 1997 National Book Critics Circle Award, the Los Angeles Times Book Prize for Current Interest, and the Salon Book Award.
 She conducted research in a small county hospital in California, and examined the cultural and medical issues of a Hmong family from Laos who had a child with epilepsy.
-Their efforts to get treatment for the child were constrained by cultural, linguistic, and medical differences as well as limitation of the American medical system.
+Their efforts to get treatment for the child were constrained by cultural, linguistic, and medical differences as well as limitations of the American medical system.
 Their culture had a different explanation for epilepsy.

-She also wrote two books of essays.
+She has also published three books of essays.
 The first, Ex Libris: Confessions of a Common Reader, was published in 1998.
-The second, At Large and At Small: Familiar Essays (2007), touched on such topics as Arctic explorers, Samuel Taylor Coleridge, and ice cream; it was the source of a quotation in The New York Times Sunday Acrostic.
+At Large and At Small: Familiar Essays (2007) touches on such topics as Arctic explorers, Samuel Taylor Coleridge, and ice cream; it was the source of a quotation in The New York Times Sunday Acrostic.
+Frog (2026) covers a deceased frog, archaic printer, and a small magazine in the Arctic, among other topics.

 She edited Rereadings: Seventeen Writers Revisit Books They Love (2005) and the Best American Essays 2003.

-Fadiman has published a memoir about her relationship with her father, The Wine Lover's Daughter (2017).
+Fadiman has also published a memoir about her relationship with her father, The Wine Lover's Daughter (2017).